 Post venous thrombectomy — with limited results.
 Note presence of same left diploic vein as seen in right ICA injection, and connection between the distal superior sagittal sinus and the deep venous system via the inferior sagittal sinus.

 SWS is part of a family of neurocutaneous disorders, characterized by abnormalities of ecto- and endoderm.
 The cutaneous part is a port wine stain (in CN V distribution).
 The brain part is described below.
 About 1/3 of patients only have the skin part, 1/3 have only brain, and 1/3 both — no rocket science here.
 The cause is unknown.
 There are many sources of excellent information on the Web, but I am afraid that most individuals do not appreciate the underlying vascular issues of SWS in the brain, which is illustrated angiographically below.

 Cerebral manifestations of SWS appear to stem from abnormal development of the venous system — particularly surface veins.
-The halmark of venous imaging is absence of superficial veins (including basal vein, which is only deep as far as the surgeon is concerned, being in fact a superficial vein on the undersurface).
+The hallmark of venous imaging is absence of superficial veins (including basal vein, which is only deep as far as the surgeon is concerned, being in fact a superficial vein on the undersurface).
 As a result, venous drainage is impaired, with secondary tremendous venous congestion.
-The congestion leads to engorgement of countless small veins thoroughout the parenchyma, and particularly on the gyral surface.
+The congestion leads to engorgement of countless small veins throughout the parenchyma, and particularly on the gyral surface.
 This produces the characteristic gyral enhancement seen on MRI, and venous congestion that is better appreciated angiographically.
 The characteristic gyral calcifications probably result from chronic venous congestion.